dubisx/EMCT_final/README.md

 1.1.
 Choose or collect an appropriate MIDI dataset

 1.2.
+Initialize the tokenizer.

-Run the second notebook to encode the data to specified path.
+1.3.
+Encode the data to specified path.

+1.4.
+Learn the vocabulary with BPE.

+1.5.
+Apply BPE to tokenized dataset.

+1.6.
+Save the parameters and vocabulary to *your/dir/*params.json file.

 ### 2. tf_transformer_model_training.ipyng ###